hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 \item Proof $\mathcal{P}_I$ of correctness is $(c,\widehat{x_Z},\{\widehat{x_{R_i}}\}_{1 \leq i \leq l})$
 \end{enumerate}
 \subsection{Non-revocation Credential Cryptographic Setup}
-In Sovrin, issuers use CKS accumulator and signatures~\cite{CamenischKS09} to track revocation status of primary credentials, although other signature types will be supported too.
+In Sovrin, issuers use [CKS accumulators and signatures](https://eprint.iacr.org/2008/539.pdf) to track revocation status of primary credentials, although other signature types will be supported too.
 Each primary credential is given an index from 1 to $L$.

 The CKS  accumulator is used to track revoked primary credentials, or equivalently, their indices.
 The accumulator contains up to $L$ indices of credentials.
 If issuer has to issue more credentials, another accumulator is prepared, and so on.
 Each accumulator $A$ has an identifier $I_A$.